NovaPrompt/promptsmith/README.md

 # PromptNova 🚀

 PromptNova is your AI-powered copilot for writing smarter, more precise prompts.
-Built with Vite + React for performance, and designed to learn alongside you.
+Built with Vite + React for performance, and designed to learn alongside you!